21 Traveller reviews from Holiday Watchdog

 "Lovely old building.
 Large rooms.
 Nice and clean.
 Lovely clean remodeled en suite.
 Complimentary slippers and chocolates.
 Free WiFi.
 Lovely view across the park.
 Very comfy bed.
 Lots of channels on TV.
 Breakfast lovely, although sausages not to our liking (what's the matter with just plain pork sausages, not seasoned?).
 Scrambled eggs a bit too creamy.
 Friendly staff.
 Rooms not too hot.
 I always get a hot room no matter what time of year it is"

 - Travel date: 16th July 2015

 Be Very Careful - rooms are extremely vulnerable to break-ins

-So to summarize we had paid nearly 700 pounds for a two night stay for myself, my wife and another couple which as I am sure you can understand was less than enjoyable and considerably curtailed by the vulnerability of my car and the inability of the Hotel to make the vehicle and or car park secure, in addition to this I found myself out of pocket by a further 1275 pounds because of the poor security offered by the hotel and but I must stress in return I received a discount of 60 pounds off my final bill, very generous haha
+"I stayed here in June my hotel room was broken into whilst I was out, I had a total of around 1275 pounds with of stuff taken from my room, amongst which were my car keys.
+Despite telling the hotel they did nothing to help me secure my car which was obviously very vulnerable to theft.
+I was on the second floor and the break-in was through the room window, there is a fire exit on the main communal landing with a two feet wide ledge which runs along the outside of the building connecting all the room windows in that area.
+I will say the staff were very polite but did not offer any real help in either securing my vehicle, or offering me an alternative room.
+What's more I have now been told three months later that the hotel is not liable for the loss, which I find very disappointing especially as the police who came to the scene were so shocked by the vulnerability of these rooms.
+So to summarize we had paid nearly 700 pounds for a two night stay for myself, my wife and another couple which as I am sure you can understand was less than enjoyable and considerably curtailed by the vulnerability of my car and the inability of the Hotel to make the vehicle and or car park secure, in addition to this I found myself out of pocket by a further 1275 pounds because of the poor security offered by the hotel and but I must stress in return I received a discount of 60 pounds off my final bill, very generous haha "

 - Travel date: 15th October 2014

 Over priced for what you get !

-- Travel date: Sun 5th of February 2012
+- Travel date: 5th February 2012

 Â£129.00 room only